(CAD Cafe had since ceased operations.)

 I did not really have any expectations for the pastries here because it is a cafe and not a patisserie, but the Pain Au Chocolat wow-ed me completely with its extremely crispy exterior.
 Flaky on the outside yet warm and buttery on the inside, it definitely was a great pairing with my iced latte.
 The amount of chocolate was reasonable as it did not overwhelm the pastry but was sweet enough for what it was intended to be.

 Being a new kid on the block, CAD Cafe definitely impressed me with its offerings.
-Great food, great atmosphere and warm service, but the drawback was that it is too small with the amount of seats and the limited menu.
+Great food, great atmosphere and warm service, but the drawback was that it is too small with the number of seats and the limited menu.
 While one could conveniently patronise the other cafes located around the Kampong Glam area if it is full, it surely would be dependent on luck if one would find empty seats here once it gets known in the future.
-Hopefully they would also be able to serve brunch sets as well, just to offer a wider variety, otherwise it makes for a good place to chill and hide from the scorching sun.
+Hopefully they would also be able to serve brunch sets as well, just to offer a wider variety, otherwise, it makes for a good place to chill and hide from the scorching sun.